boobaGreen/phone-orders-ai/client/README.md

-# Pizzeria SaaS - Frontend Application
+# Phone Orders AI - Frontend Application

-This directory contains the frontend React application for the Pizzeria SaaS platform.
+This directory contains the frontend React application for the Phone Orders AIplatform.

 ## 🛠️ Tech Stack